si14/euc-2012-slides/talk.md

 problems".
 We still be forced to use nested cases at some point.

 So what is the true problem here?
 In short: we don't have "return".
-We can't do implicit branching, we are forced to use only explicit one.
-Are we?
-Wrong.
+We can't do implicit branching, we are forced to use only explicit one. (pause) Well, it's not exactly true.
 We also have exceptions that give us implicit branching.
 This is the basis of style that we all know and love:

     {ok, Data} = foo(Smth)